 Navigating the complexities of child custody can be a daunting task, especially in cases where there is no court order in place.
 In California, the rules and regulations surrounding child custody without a court order can be particularly challenging.
-It is important for parents to be aware of their rights and responsibilities in order to ensure the best interests of their children are met.
+It is important for parents to be aware of their rights and responsibilities in order to ensure the best interests of their children are met, as custody arrangements can significantly impact the child’s life.
+Because California follows the “best interests of the child” standard under Family Code §3011, custody outcomes depend heavily on safety, stability, and continuity of care, even without an order in place.

 California custody laws for unmarried parents